Travel details

 Prince Mikasa Memorial Garden

-The Prince Mikasa Memorial Garden is a Japanese garden developed on land adjacent to the Kaman-Kalehöyük archaeological site and was created as a symbol of Japan-Turkey friendship.
-The garden, incorporating traditional Japanese landscaping styles, features a pond, bridges, and plantings, allowing visitors to enjoy a peaceful stroll.
-Alongside the archaeological site, it is cherished as a place that represents cultural exchange between Japan and Turkey.
+The Prince Mikasa Memorial Garden is a Japanese garden developed adjacent to the Kaman-Kalehöyük site as a symbol of Japan-Turkey friendship.
+The garden, incorporating traditional Japanese landscaping, features ponds, bridges, and plantings, allowing visitors to stroll in a peaceful atmosphere.
+Alongside the archaeological site, it is cherished as a place that demonstrates cultural exchange between Japan and Turkey.

 [Japanese Guide]